Numedios/42_Cube3d/README.md

 Running the program :

-I add a file with maps you can use, these are fairly basic cards that you can modify.
+I add a repertory with maps you can use, these are fairly basic cards that you can modify.
 Files used as maps must consist of 0 and 1, and maps must be firm.
 In addition, files must have a '.cub' extension.
 The first 4 lines of information correspond to the textures of the South, North, East and West walls.
 Then we have the sky and ground colors.

 ```bash
   make && ./cub3D [map]